Setting the record straight: Why the CTF protects the privacy of its donors

 But the CTF doesn’t accept tax dollars.

-Further, in the same way Safeway does not provide Walmart with the names, addresses, phone numbers and weekly shopping tabs of their customers, the CTF is not going to provide another organization with names, addresses, phone numbers and the areas of policy interests of our donors.
+Further, in the same way Safeway does not provide Walmart with the names, addresses, phone numbers and weekly shopping bills of their customers, the CTF is not going to provide another organization with names, addresses, phone numbers and the areas of policy interests of our donors.

 The CTF is not legally required to disclose any donor information.
 We are required, however, to submit an annual financial audit to Innovation, Science and Economic Development Canada.
 (Anyone can file an Access to Information request and receive a copy of it, but we will save you $5 and save taxpayers the expense of having to pay someone to mail it to you.
 You can download it here.)